Wednesday, August 20, 2025

 I did adopt her out, to the most AMAZING family.
 She was loved just as much as she was with me, and I dare to say even more spoiled.
 She was a true princess and she had found her worthy throne.
 I reached out to the adopter a couple months ago and discovered devasting news.
 Bella, my sweet strong beautiful girl, had been taken from us too soon.

 To say I was torn in two is an understatement.
-Even now, months after, I sit here typing barely able to read the words through streaming tears.
+Even now, months after, I sit here typing barely able to read the words through falling tears.
 Bella was the biggest influence in my life of rehabilitation and recovery after abuse.
 How could she be gone?
 I've sat with this question almost daily since my discovery and I do not have an answer.
 But what I do know is this, though her life short as it was, it was meaningful.
 She impacted me deeply, she helped me heal, she facilitated so much of how I have grown since abuse.
 She is part of why I am who I am today.

 My sweet Bella girl, if I could talk to you now, I would tell you all this.
-You were the only accidental foster I ever had, likely the only dog foster that will be in my home - but sweet girl, you gave me more than I ever could have imagined.
+You were the only accidental foster I ever had, likely the only dog foster that will be in my home - but sweet girl, you gave me more than I ever could have asked for.
 My heart mourns for you, my stomach twist and throat catches through the tears.
 If I could talk to you now, if I only got a couple words, they would be "thank you."

 Thank you for teaching me that there is life beyond abuse.
 Thank you for teaching me that not only am I capable of love, I am capable of being loved.
 Thank you for guiding me into finding my spunk inside of yours.
 Thank you for showing, giving and teaching me trust.
 Thank you for your kisses and your cuddles and your goofiness.
 Thank you for the smiles and the laughter and the memories.
 But most of all thank you for being you.
 Foster mom will never forget you, baby girl.